quartileone/AssetConfiguration/README.md

 ## Why is this code public

 This code is a public repository because it uses the QT library which is only available for use for free under the [GNU LGPL license](http://doc.qt.io/qt-5/licensing.html).
+For now code is published under LGPL v3